 - Latent variables are in ovals, observable variables are in boxes. - Error terms seem to come from nowhere often not shown. - There is real modeling here.
-Lots of theoretical input is required. - These are causal models: Models of influence. - But the data are usually observational. - Omitted variables can cause problems more later.
+Lots of theoretical input is required. - These are usually interpreted as causal models: Models of influence. - $A \to B$ means A has an influence on B. - But the data are usually observational.